ltcmelo/psychec/README.md

 - API inspired by that of the [Roslyn .NET compiler](https://github.com/dotnet/roslyn).
 - A parser's AST resembling that of the [LLVM's Clang frontend](https://clang.llvm.org/).

-Check out [this online interface](http://cuda.dcc.ufmg.br/psyche-c/) for a glimpse of Psyche-C.

 Applications:

 - Enabling, on incomplete source-code, static analysis techniques that require on fully-typed programs.